 The father’s enraged reaction to the first question might seem unreasonable but that’s what anger is: unreasonable.
 In hindsight, after you’ve calmed down, you see how it was excessive or unjust but while going through the emotion, it feels right.
 Anyway, I haven’t cited this story to highlight anger but for an entirely different reason which leads me to the first principle of parenting.

-The most important question is do you have time for parenting?
-Luxuries, best education, gadgets do not make up for time.
+The most important question is, do you have time for parenting?
+Luxuries, the best education and gadgets do not make up for time.
 Good parenting requires that you give your children time.
-I know it’s demanding at work and you come home tired and have no energy to even utter a word, but to make a “good parent” you have to give “good time”.
+I know it’s demanding at work and you come home tired and have no energy to even utter a word, but to be a ‘good parent’ you have to give ‘good time’.

 It’s not just true for parenting but everything.
-Whatever you want to nurture, you have to devote it time.
+Whatever you want to nurture, you have to devote time to it.
 Give time to angry thoughts and anger grows.
 Give your time to loving thoughts and love grows and so on.
 Want to learn anything, give it time.

-And, it’s true not just for a parent-child but all relationships.
+And, it’s true not just for parent-child ones but all relationships.
 Friendship is the fuel.
-Lack of maitri, where two people are more focused on keeping things from each other than sharing them, gives rise to permanent undercurrents of tension and discomfort.
-As I have written many a time earlier that being a friend doesn’t mean you always say yes.
+A lack of maitri, where two people are more focused on keeping things from each other than sharing them, gives rise to permanent undercurrents of tension and discomfort.
+As I have written many a time earlier, being a friend doesn’t mean you always say yes.
 On the contrary, it means to be able to say No in a positive way.
 It is to disagree while maintaining a healthy relationship.
 It is not as hard as it may sound in a sincere relationship.

 Mudita is a simple word with a straightforward meaning: joy.
 Even if you have compassion and you are devoting time to parenting and there’s a degree of friendship but your relationship lacks joy, it’ll get very difficult very quickly.
 The joy of celebrating victories, the joy of having a family, the joy of laughing away at the pranks of life.
 The heart to live through failures.
 The courage to forgive and seek forgiveness.
 A sort of openness and honesty allows you to be comfortable with those around you.